Maintenance methods

 Set of tools for medium and major repairs

-- Torque wrench (for use with sockets)
+- Torque wrench (for use with socket heads)

-- Impact tool for separating ball joints
+- Impact device for separating ball joints

 - Soft-faced hammer (plastic, aluminum or rubber)